FREE Shipping on orders over $899

 What are kidney stones?

 Kidney stones are solid accumulations of minerals and salts that form in the kidneys or other organs of the urinary system, such as the ureters or bladder.
-These accumulations vary in size from small particles that look like grains of sand to large stones that can be the size of a marble.
+These accumulations vary in size, from small particles resembling grains of sand to large stones that can be the size of a marble.

 Kidney stones can be extremely painful and cause serious complications if not treated properly.
 Fortunately, most kidney stones can be prevented through dietary and lifestyle changes.